-6.1.11.
-Changes to the environment arising as a result of a federal decision or due to changes on federal lands, in another province or outside Canada
+6.1.9.
+Other changes to the environment arising as a result of a federal decision or due to changes on federal lands, in another province or outside Canada

 Should there be the potential for a change to the environment arising as a result of a federal decision(s), or on federal lands, lands in another province or lands outside Canada, the EIS will include baseline information on the environmental component likely to be affected (if this information is not already covered in other subsections of these guidelines).
-For example, if an authorization provided under the Fisheries Act was to result in the flooding of key wildlife habitat, baseline information should be provided on the wildlife species likely to be affected.